Skip to main content

 The trust is firmly committed to the fair and equitable treatment of both existing and prospective employees in all employment matters.

 This policy also affirms the right of each employee of the trust to be treated fairly and with courtesy, consideration, dignity and respect and understanding of individual differences, as well as having personal responsibility for treating others in this way.
-This policy has been developed within the context of that commitment and outlines the process for employees and managers to follow if behaviours outside of this commitment arise.
+This policy has been developed within the context of that commitment and outlines the process for employees and managers to follow if behaviours outside this commitment arise.

 The trust recognises that to deliver excellent care to patients, the trust needs to be well led and have healthy, supportive, positive cultures that value diversity and promote inclusion for all staff groups.
 As part of this overall commitment, the trust has a duty to provide an inclusive culture in which all staff have the right to be treated with dignity and respect at work, where bullying and harassment is not tolerated and where staff feel safe to speak out and discuss matters of concern without fear of reprisal.